One-state solution: One-state debate since 2009

+Arguments

 In favor

 Today, the proponents for the one-state solution include Palestinian author Ali Abunimah, Palestinian writer and political scientist Abdalhadi Alijla, Palestinian-American producer Jamal Dajani, Palestinian lawyer Michael Tarazi, American-Israeli anthropologist Jeff Halper, Israeli writer Dan Gavron, Lebanese-American academic Saree Makdisi, and Israeli journalist Gideon Levy.
-The expansion of the Israeli Settler movement, especially in the West Bank, has been given as one rationale for bi-nationalism and the increased infeasibility of the two-state alternative: "Support for one state is hardly a radical idea; it is simply the recognition of the uncomfortable reality that Israel and the occupied Palestinian territories already function as a single state.
+In an op-ed for The New York Times in 2004, Tarazi opined that the expansion of the Israeli settler movement, especially in the West Bank, was a rationale for bi-nationalism and the increased infeasibility of the two-state alternative: "Support for one state is hardly a radical idea; it is simply the recognition of the uncomfortable reality that Israel and the occupied Palestinian territories already function as a single state.
 They share the same aquifers, the same highway network, the same electricity grid and the same international borders...
 The one-state solution... neither destroys the Jewish character of the Holy Land nor negates the Jewish historical and religious attachment (although it would destroy the superior status of Jews in that state).
 Rather, it affirms that the Holy Land has an equal Christian and Muslim character.
 For those who believe in equality, this is a good thing."
-They advocate a secular and democratic state while still maintaining a Jewish presence and culture in the region.
+Advocates of this solution push for a secular and democratic state while still maintaining a Jewish presence and culture in the region.
 They concede that this alternative will erode the dream of Jewish supremacy in terms of governance in the long run.

-Hamas has at times ruled out a two state solution, and at other times endorsed the possibility of a two-state solution.
+Hamas has at times ruled out a two-state solution, and at other times endorsed the possibility of a two-state solution.
 Hamas co-founder Mahmoud Al-Zahar has been cited saying he "did not rule out the possibility of having Jews, Muslims and Christians living under the sovereignty of an Islamic state."
-Islamic Jihad for its part rejects a two state solution.
-An Islamic Jihad leader Khalid al-Batsh stated that "The idea cannot be accepted and we believe that the entire Palestine is Arab and Islamic land and belongs to the Palestinian nation."
+The Palestinian Islamic Jihad, for its part, rejects a two-state solution; its leader Khalid al-Batsh stated that "The idea cannot be accepted and we believe that the entire Palestine is Arab and Islamic land and belongs to the Palestinian nation."

-Libyan former leader Muammar al-Gaddafi proposed, in 2003, a one-state solution known as the Isratin proposal.
+In 2003, Libyan leader Muammar al-Gaddafi proposed a one-state solution known as the Isratin proposal.
+Iranian supreme leader Ali Khamenei and former president Ebrahim Raisi both expressed their support for a one-state solution, in which Palestine would become the sole legitimate government of Israel.

+John Mearsheimer of the University of Chicago argues that continued settlement expansion has made a two-state solution unlikely, leading toward a de facto binational state.
+He contends that U.S. policy regarding Israeli settlements has contributed to this outcome and could create long-term demographic and political challenges for Israel.